 Magnum – London, England

 I am obsessed with Magnum.
-I’m sorry to the other ice cream brands out there.
+I’m sorry about the other ice cream brands out there.
 There is nothing compared to this gorgeous ice cream originally from Belgium.
-A few years go, it was possible to indulge yourself in a Magnum Experience in London.
-It’s not open at the moment, but it worth the hype.
+A few years ago, it was possible to indulge yourself in a Magnum Experience in London.
+It’s not open at the moment, but it is worth the hype.

 Guinness – Dublin, Ireland

 I remember trying my first Guinness here and felt the difference in taste straight away.
 You can export Guinness to several countries, but it doesn’t taste the same as anywhere else but here.
 So, imagine trying the original Guinness from where it’s produced in Dublin.